 During a disaster, clear, effective communication is absolutely necessary.
-The Emergency Coordinator (Executive Director) will provide prioritized emergency impact reports to the Emergency Response Team (Principal, Director of Operations, Director of Student Services, and Director of Curriculum and Assessment), for dissemination to the staff.
+The Emergency Coordinator (CEO) will provide prioritized emergency impact reports to the Emergency Response Team (school administration), for dissemination to the staff.
 The Emergency Coordinator serves as the central coordinator for deploying resources and information.